 - Environmental Offences (Use of Fixed Penalty Receipts) Regulations 2007

 - Environmental Offences (Fixed Penalties) (Miscellaneous Provisions) Regulations 2007

 Dog Control Orders

-Local authorities can make Dog Control Orders to address problems with dog fouling, or to restrict where dogs can be taken and when they have to be kept on a lead.
+Existing Dog Control Orders will stay in effect for 3 years and can be used to address problems with dog fouling, or to restrict where dogs can be taken and when they have to be kept on a lead.

 - Dog Control Orders (Prescribed Offences and Penalties, etc.) Regulations 2006